-During the year / period, there were no transfer between the fair value hierarchy.
+During the period, there were no transfer between the fair value hierarchy.

-Other financial instruments such as cash and cash equivalents, advance against allotment of securities, accrued special commission income, dividend receivable, management fee payable and accrued expenses are short-term financial assets and financial liabilities whose carrying amounts are approximate to their fair value due to their short-term nature.
+Other financial instruments such as cash and cash equivalents, accrued special commission income, advance against allotment of securities, management fee payable and accrued expenses are short-term financial assets and financial liabilities whose carrying amounts are approximate to their fair value, because of the short-term nature and high credit quality of counterparties.
 Cash and cash equivalents are classified under level 1, while the remaining financial assets and liabilities are classified under level 3.